kumail-here/kumail-here/README.md

 Hello!
 I'm Kumail Raza, a passionate developer with a love for creating efficient and innovative solutions.
 My expertise spans across various programming languages and technologies, and I'm always eager to learn and take on new challenges.

 Skills:
-Languages: JavaScript, Python, Java, C++
+Languages: JavaScript, C++
-Web Development: HTML, CSS, React, Node.js
+Web Development: HTML, CSS
-Databases: MySQL, MongoDB
 Tools: Git, Docker, Jenkins

 Contributions: